Natalie Bassingthwaighte: Early life

-Natalie Bassingthwaighte was born on 1 September 1975 in Wollongong, New South Wales, to Betty (born ca. 1953) and Michael Bassingthwaighte (AM) (born ca. 1952).
+Natalie Bassingthwaighte was born on 1 September 1975 in Wollongong, New South Wales, to Betty (born ca. 1953) and Michael Bassingthwaighte, AM, (born ca. 1952).
 Betty has worked as a theatre nurse.
 Since 1982 Michael has worked as the CEO of a health care insurance provider.
-Bassingthwaighte grew up in the suburb of Mount Warrigal as the second of four girls with her older sister Melinda (born ca. 1974) and the twins, Lisa and Nicole (born ca. 1982).
+Bassingthwaighte grew up in the suburb of Mount Warrigal as the second of four daughters with her older sister Melinda (born ca. 1974) and the twins, Lisa and Nicole (born ca. 1982).
 From a young age, she used to charge 20 cents for family and friends to come and see her dress up and put on mini concerts.
 Bassingthwaighte got her first role in a primary school production at Balarang Primary School of Peter Pan, playing the character Tinker Bell.
 She enrolled at Wollongong High School of the Performing Arts and graduated from the Australian College of Entertainment.

 After college, Bassingthwaighte successfully auditioned for a job at a theme park, Wonderland Sydney.
 She participated in a variety of performances, including 1950s, 1970s, country and Hanna-Barbera shows.
 After working at Wonderland Sydney, Bassingthwaighte performed for two seasons as lead vocalist and stand-up comic at the Kaos Comedy Theatre restaurant in Sydney.
 During that time she auditioned for other musicals.
 Bassingthwaighte was chosen from over 6,000 people for the role as Mrs. Cohen in the Australian tour of the rock musical, Rent (1999).
 During Rent's tour, she auditioned for another stage production, Chicago.
 The casting directors were initially dubious given that she was not an A-List dancer, however she won the role of June and understudied the principal role of Roxie Hart.
 In 2002, during Chicago's run in Perth, Bassingthwaighte and some cast and crew members decided to visit The Pinnacles, a limestone formation and tourist attraction about 190 km north-west of Perth.
 On the way there they became lost and their 4WD broke down; they were rescued by a Navy helicopter.
 Her first lead role was in the Asian production Chang & Eng, which depicts the biography of the first Siamese twins; Bassingthwaighte portrayed Adelaide Yates in both the Singapore and Bangkok seasons of the show.